 You can see that the names in column 1 became the first row in the transposed table.
 The dollar values in the second column moved into the second row, and the taste assessments in column 3 became the third row.

 Why transpose data?

 For many chart types in Datawrapper, transposing a table means that the x-axis and y-axis swap.
 Often, when your chart looks funny, all you need to do is to transpose the data:

 How to transpose data in Datawrapper?

-Because transposing is so essential to creating the chart you want to create, Datawrapper gives you three ways to transpose your data: two in step 2 and one in step 3.
+Because transposing is so essential to having the data appear the way you want it to in your visualization, Datawrapper gives you three ways to transpose your data in the chart editor: two in step 2 and one in step 3.